Today I’d like to, once and for all, answer a question that I’ve been asked hundreds of times.

 - You obfuscate exactly what happened during the day.
 The focus is on the results.

-- You can reply to emails and jump on quick Skype calls on “off days” without your client fearing that this will appear front and center on their next invoice.
+- You can reply to emails and jump on quick Zoom calls on “off days” without your client fearing that this will appear front-and-center on their next invoice.

 - It becomes awkward to, say, take the morning off for an appointment.
 Do you roll over that time to… tomorrow morning?